-In this blog, we’ll explore the day of a truck driver and how it’s like to be in their shoes.
+In this blog, we’ll explore the day of a truck driver and what it’s like to be in their shoes.

 Getting an Early Start

 Most truck drivers get an early start.
-You can expect them being on the road in the early morning, but will also depend on the time requirements on the job.
+You can expect them to be on the road in the early morning, but will also depend on the time requirements on the job.

-Drivers will check the weather and road conditions before getting on the road, inspecting the truck, and completion of any required logs.
+Drivers will check the weather and road conditions before getting on the road, inspecting the truck, and completing of any required logs.

 Once on the road, Polk County trucking experts are held to consecutive deliveries which can render them busy.
 Drivers must stay alert for potential delays, such as slow vehicles and accidents.
 Though there are possibilities of extreme weather conditions and the truck breaking down, deliveries are still expected to come in a timely manner.

 Days on the Job

 Truck drivers work fairly long days, however, it can depend on the company’s routing system, rest area and food, weather, traffic, and other road hazards.

 Legally, the Department of Transportation allows drivers to drive 11 hours a day through a 14-hour period.